VIDEO ENGINEERING - 2024/5

 - The serial digital interface and embedded audio

-- High Definition Video formats
+- Standard and High Definition digital video formats

-- Basic lighting and camera operation
+- Basic lighting and camera operational principles

 The assessment strategy is designed to provide you with the opportunity to demonstrate and develop knowledge and understanding of video engineering principles.